-These amazingly doughy and fragrant keto bagels are ready in 30 minutes and will blow your mind!
-Once you bite into the warm dough, it's difficult to believe these bagels are made with almond flour.
+These amazingly doughy and fragrant keto bagels are ready in 30 minutes.
+They will blow your mind!
+As you bite into the warm dough, it's difficult to believe they are made with almond flour.

-These keto bagels are made with Fathead Dough, a keto dough based on almond flour, cream cheese, and eggs.
+These keto bagels are made with Fathead Dough, a low-carb dough made with almond flour, cream cheese, and eggs.
 They are soft and doughy and taste so good.
 How wonderful that even on a low-carb diet, I don't have to give up my beloved morning ritual of a fresh bagel, a thick layer of cream cheese, and a potent cup of coffee!

 Ingredients